tiprankstipranks

 Cyber Security - Risk 1

-We are increasingly dependent on information technology, and our business and reputation could suffer if we are unable to protect our information technology systems against, or effectively respond to, cyber-attacks, to other cyber security incidents or breaches, or if our information technology systems are otherwise disrupted.
+We are increasingly dependent on information technology, and our business and reputation could suffer if we are unable to protect our information technology systems against, or effectively respond to, cyber-attacks or other cyber security incidents or breaches, or if our information technology systems are otherwise disrupted.

 The proper functioning of our information systems is critical to the successful operation of our business.
 We rely on information technology networks and systems, including the Internet, to process, transmit, and store electronic and financial information, to manage a variety of business processes and activities, and to comply with regulatory, legal, and tax requirements.
 We also depend on our information technology infrastructure for digital marketing activities and for electronic communications among our locations, personnel, customers, and suppliers.
 Although our information systems are protected with robust backup systems, including physical and software safeguards and remote processing capabilities, information systems by their nature are still vulnerable to cyber-attacks, natural disasters, power losses, unauthorized access, telecommunication failures, and other problems.
-In addition, certain software used by us is licensed from, and certain services related to our information systems are provided by, third parties who could choose to discontinue their relationship with us or could encounter system disruptions or attacks of their own.
-If critical information systems fail or these systems or related software or services are otherwise unavailable, our ability to process orders, maintain proper levels of inventories, collect accounts receivable, pay expenses, and maintain the security of Company and customer data could be adversely affected.
-Cyber-attacks and other cyber incidents are occurring more frequently and are constantly evolving in nature and sophistication.
-We have experienced and expect to continue to experience actual or attempted cyber-attacks of our information technology systems or networks.
-To date, none of these actual or attempted cyber-attacks has had a material effect on our operations or financial condition.
-For example, we determined on May 30, 2021 that we were the target of an organized cybersecurity attack (the "Cyberattack") affecting some of the servers supporting our global IT systems.
-Upon learning of the intrusion, we contacted federal officials and activated our cybersecurity protocols, including voluntarily shutting down all affected systems to isolate the intrusion, limit the potential infection and preserve core systems.
-Restoring systems critical to production was prioritized.
-In addition, the encrypted backup servers, which were not affected by the Cyberattack, allowed for a return to full operations within two days.
-We incurred a loss of approximately $10.0 million related to the Cyberattack during the second quarter of 2021, which included an allocation of $2.4 million of the total $11.0 million ransom paid by our parent company.
-Our response, IT systems and encrypted backup servers allowed for a rapid recovery from the Cyberattack.
-As a result, the loss of food produced was limited to less than one day of production.
-We continue to cooperate with government officials regarding this incident.
-We are not aware of any evidence that any customer, supplier, employee or financial data has been compromised or misused as a result of the Cyberattack.
+In addition, certain software we use is licensed from, and certain services related to our information systems are provided by, third parties who could choose to discontinue their relationship with us or who could encounter system disruptions or attacks of their own.
+If critical information systems fail or these systems or related software or services are otherwise unavailable, our ability to process orders, maintain proper levels of inventory, collect accounts receivable, pay expenses, and maintain the security of Company and customer data could be adversely affected.
+Cyber-attacks and other cyber incidents have been increasing in frequently and continue to evolve in nature and sophistication.
+We have experienced actual or attempted cyber-attacks and anticipate facing ongoing cybersecurity threats of our information technology systems or networks.
+To date, none of these actual or attempted cyber-attacks has had a material adverse effect on our operations or financial condition.
+For example, as disclosed in prior filings, we were the target of an organized cybersecurity attack in 2021 that affected some of the servers supporting our global IT systems.
+Our encrypted backup servers allowed for a return to full operation within two days and the loss of food produced was limited to less than one day of production.
+In total, we incurred a loss of approximately $10.0 million related to the cyberattack during the second quarter of 2021, which included an allocation of $2.4 million of the total $11.0 million ransom paid by our parent company.
+However, there can be no assurances that future attacks would not have an adverse effect on our operations of financial condition.
 Our failure to maintain our cyber-security measures and keep abreast of new and evolving threats may make our systems vulnerable.
 The rapid evolution and increased adoption of new technologies, such as artificial intelligence, may intensify our cybersecurity risks.
 The potential consequences of a material cyber-security incident include reputational damage, litigation with third parties, regulatory actions, disruption of plant operations, and increased cyber-security protection and remediation costs.
-There can be no assurance that we will be able to prevent all of the rapidly evolving forms of increasingly sophisticated and frequent cyber-attacks.
-Moreover, our efforts to address network security vulnerabilities may not be successful, resulting potentially in the theft, loss, destruction or corruption of information we store electronically, as well as unexpected interruptions, delays or cessation of service, any of which would cause harm to our business operations.
+We cannot assure that we will be able to prevent all of the rapidly evolving forms of increasingly sophisticated and frequent cyber-attacks.
+Moreover, our efforts to address network security vulnerabilities may not be successful, resulting potentially in the theft, loss, destruction, or corruption of information we store electronically, as well as unexpected interruptions, delays, or cessation of service, any of which could cause harm to our business operations.
 The vulnerability of our systems and our failure to identify or respond timely to cyber incidents could have an adverse effect on our operations and reputation and expose us to liability or regulatory enforcement actions.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.